ahmedelemamn/ahmedelemamn.github.io/_posts/2024-01-02-Initializing-a-HashiCorp-Vault-Instance-with-Let's-Encrypt-Certificates.md

 ---
 layout: post
-title: "Initializing a HashiCorp Vault Instance with Let's Encrypt Certificates"
+title: "My HashiCorp Vault journey: Initializing a HashiCorp Vault Instance with Let's Encrypt Certificates"
 date: 2024-01-02 19:25:00 +0000
 categories: [DevOps, Hashicorp]
 tags: [DevOps, Hashicorp, vault]
 ---
+# Introduction

+This post documents my journey with HashiCorp Vault as part of my HashiCorp studies.
+I’ve encountered numerous use cases for secure secret management, particularly when deploying containers and Kubernetes in my homelab.
+These practices help enhance my DevOps skills and support network automation integrations.

-# Initializing a HashiCorp Vault Instance with Let's Encrypt Certificates
+## Initializing a HashiCorp Vault Instance with Let's Encrypt Certificates

-In this tutorial, I'll guide you through the process of setting up a HashiCorp Vault instance and securing it with a wildcard SSL certificate from Let's Encrypt.
-We'll be using DNS validation for the certificate and configuring Vault to use the SSL certificate for HTTPS communication.
+When starting with HashiCorp Vault, I decided to take on a challenge and use Let’s Encrypt certificates to implement signed certificates from the outset.
+Below, I’ve outlined the process I followed to get Vault up and running with this configuration.

 ## Prerequisites

 1. **Ubuntu 20.04 or later** (or any Linux-based system)
 2. A domain name (In this example, we'll use **Cloudflare** for DNS validation)
-3. **Cloudflare API token** for DNS validation or equivilant

 ### Steps